ysoftwareab/yplatform/repo/mk/README.md

 The pieces **MUST** be included in this order:

 * common
+* check
-* check (not intuitive to have check so early, but allows for upcoming pieces to alter check vars)
+  * not intuitive to have 'check' so early since it runs after 'build', but allows for upcoming pieces to alter 'check' vars
 * deps
 * build
 * test